Health, Safety, and Physical Campus

 Counseling and Wellness

 To further support overall student health, our counselors, grade-level deans, advisors, teachers, and health services will take a team approach to closely monitoring the well-being of each student.
-We are planning to increase programming and resources around counseling outreach programs and host small-group discussions on topics related to resilience and psychological health in stressful times.
+We have increased programming and resources around counseling outreach programs and are hosting small-group discussions on topics related to resilience and psychological health in stressful times.
 As always, we will strive for open communication with families, and 24-hour availability for assistance when needed.

 hun zoom Webinar on demand